Rarity Exposed: The Surprising Truth About Mined Diamonds

 Artificial Scarcity Tactics

-De Beers maintained high prices stockpiling diamonds and releasing them in controlled quantities.
+De Beers maintained high prices by stockpiling diamonds and releasing them in controlled quantities.
 This artificial scarcity created the perception of rarity, driving demand and prices even higher.

 Global Diamond Supply